 These LEP schools charge low tuition fees, and hence meet the demand from poorest of families for private, good quality education.
 Location of these schools is usually convenient, closer to the marginalized settlements and hence easily accessible to children, especially girls.

 These children are often first generation learners.
 The vast majority of low income parents aspire to send their children to English medium schools so as to secure a middle-class job.
 This underlines the need to serve the vast children population studying in these schools.
 Therefore, Ekam Foundation Mumbai targets low end private schools, which cater to children from low end income groups of the society.
 These schools typically charge fees between Rs 500 a month to Rs.
 1500 a month but most parents working as daily wagers cannot even afford that.
 In the aftermath of COVID19 restrictions they are further marginalized and millions of children, especially girls have been at risk of dropout.
-Ekam Foundation Mumbai supports education fees of under privileged children studying in standard 6th to 12th under this programme and guides them through the completion of their academics.
+Ekam Foundation Mumbai supports education fees of under privileged children studying in standard 6th to 12th under this programme oral steroids and their corresponding cycles and guides them through the completion of their academics.

 After thorough evaluation in 2019-20, we identified 25 (16 girls and 9 boys) adolescent students who have received Ekam Education Fund (Scholarships) for the academic year 2020-2021.